KnowWhereGraph/kwg-quality-checks/README.md

 This is the recommended approach where the goal is to write a query that counts the number of results, based on some filter.
 For example,

-> Count the number of labels on all administrative regions and filter the ones with characters '?', '!', and '-' out.
+> Count the number of labels that contain unsupported charaters.

-If the query returns anything greater than 0, it means that there are sanitized labels.
+If the query returns anything greater than 0, it means that there are un-sanitized labels.

 Another example is

-> Count the number of administrative region level 2's that sf:overlap
+> Count the number of administrative region level 2's that kwg-ont:sfOverlap

 The query _should_ have a count of 0.